vondele/cdbexplore/Readme.md

-bf         : Branching factor q^(1/d) computed from queryall q and depth d. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. unscored   : Number of existing unscored moves within cdb that were assigned a score as part of the search. reprobed   : Number of positions in local PV lines re-requested to cdb. inflightQ  : Number of concurrent queries, guaranteed to return scored moves, made to cdb on average.
+bf         : Branching factor q^(1/d) computed from queryall q and depth d. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. requeued   : Number of positions that were re-queued to prompt cdb to provide at least 5 scored moves. unscored   : Number of existing unscored moves within cdb that were assigned a score as part of the search. reprobed   : Number of positions in local PV lines re-requested to cdb. inflightQ  : Number of concurrent queries, guaranteed to return scored moves, made to cdb on average.